PULdischo/dsf-spring-2025/content/sessions/week-4.md

 section: Workshop Sessions
 nav_order: 4
 title: Week 4.
 Advanced Building and Basic Computational Methods
-topics: Customization; Computational Methods; CollectionBuilder
+topics: Customization; Computational Methods; Publication
 ---

 Today, we will further customize our exhibits.
 In doing so, we will gain a better understanding of how Jekyll reads our CollectionBuilder templates.